-There are four main trading divisions: UK Core Cottage Agency (Sykes Cottages Group inclusive of Sykes Cottages Ltd and trading brands listed in Subsidiaries note 20), International (Bachcare), Specialist Operator (Forest Holidays) and Caravans (UKCaravans4Hire Ltd).
+The Forge Holiday Group has four main trading divisions: UK Core Cottage Agency (Sykes Cottages Group inclusive of Sykes Cottages Ltd and trading brands listed in Subsidiaries note 19), International (Bachcare), Specialist Operator (Forest Holidays) and Caravans (UKCaravans4Hire Ltd).

 The UK Core Cottage Agency division is dedicated to providing a holiday letting agency service in the UK and Ireland, with the international division providing a comparable agency service in New Zealand.